lgboim/AI-Agents-Talking/README.md

 Welcome to the **AI Agents Talking** repository!
 This project enables interactive conversations between AI agents with memory management using the Groq API.
 The app is built with Streamlit and features a dynamic, persistent memory to enhance the contextual relevance of conversations.
 Users can also generate detailed summaries of the conversations.

+## Demo

+You can try out the live demo of the application here: [AI Agents Talking Demo](https://ai-agents-talking.streamlit.app/)

 ## Features

 - **Interactive AI Conversations**: Start and observe conversations between AI agents.